 Can we really have peace in the world that we live in today?

 It has nice words, but is there any truth to it?
 Can we really have peace in the world that we live in today?
 Firstly, let’s be clear: the peace that we are referring to here, is not the absence of war.
 It is not our traditional idea of peace.
-This is the kind of peace that allows us to walk through a war zone (if called to do so) completely at peace, because we know that no harm will come to us (to read my post on divine protection, click here).
+This is the kind of peace that allows us to walk through a war zone (if called to do so) completely at peace, because we know that no harm will come to us.
 It is the kind of peace that allows us to remain calm, when everyone would expect us to be stressing out.
 Sounds great doesn’t it – but is it just a fantasy?
 Surely it’s natural to worry or be fearful about things sometimes – at the very least.

 You are not going to have peace of mind if you try to do things on your own.